An Age of Information Characterization of SPS: System Model

 \subsection{Channel Access Model}

 In this paper, we consider decentralized access to a shared channel based on the 3GPP standard (see, e.g., \cite[Section 5.22.1.1]{3gpp_TS38321}).
-The SPS protocol allows users to reserve a position within the frame for future transmissions so that other users can anticipate further transmissions and avoid collisions, by listening to the channel.
+The SPS protocol is designed to avoid collisions by implementing a resource reservation mechanism.
+All nodes reserve a position within the frame for future transmissions.
+By listening to the channel, other nodes can anticipate transmissions and avoid transmitting in the same position avoiding collisions.
 In Fig.~\ref{fig:protocol_SPS}, we illustrate an example of the protocol operation showing the transmission pattern for a system with four nodes in two subsequent frames.

 According to the main idea of SPS, new reservations are only made on positions that were empty in the previous frame.
 The empty positions in frame $\variableX$ are defined as